Using npm

 (async () => {

-for await (const resp of agent.query("Please give me a short poem about AI")) {
+for await (const resp of agent.run("Please give me a short poem about AI")) {

 console.log(resp);